Ploumis Reviews The Get Down

 I love how Luhrmann inserts himself into every scene.
 If you are familiar with some of his famous works like Moulin Rouge, Romeo and Juliet, and The Great Gatsby, you know exactly what sort of magic this director drips into his work.
 So unique to see in a series, Luhrmann’s cinematic, theater-esque close ups, score, comedic action – not to mention the intensity of his editing – elevate the script to a level of grit and necessity not seen outside of big budget films.
 The series seamlessly combines the urban struggle of Good Times and the dramatic romance of West Side Story – and naturally, the music does not disappoint!
 Mylene will bring you to your knees with her soulful croon, Shaolin will bring you to your feet with his beats and Ezekiel will bring you back to reality with his truth-ridden rhymes.

-See also Ploumis Reviews AMC's "The Walking Dead"
+See also Ploumis Reviews "Empire"

 What more can I say – this is the show I didn’t know I was waiting for.
 The one I forgot I needed.
 Entertainment, meets quality, meets history, meets adversity, meets beauty, meets vision.